Modify a cross-site network

 Change the traffic mode of a wire group

+This section describes how to change the traffic mode of a wire group.
 In the following procedure, you delete your existing wires and re-create them with the mode that you want by removing and re-adding your Cross-Site Interconnect connections from and to the wire group.

 If you need to get the details of your existing wire groups, such as their endpoint and connection labels, follow the instructions for listing and describing wire groups in View cross-site networks.